csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Tianyu Wu: Edited methodology in the final paper.

+# Member Contributions - Checkpoint 2
+Eliana Laudadio: Edited final paper so it is easier to understand, added 11 citations to related works, edited overall paper to make it flow better, fixed references page.

 # Future Member Contributions
-Eliana Laudadio: Add 5 citations to related works.
+Eliana Laudadio: Add results of study to the final paper.

 Grant Sinclair: Implement audio and finish last touches of Unity project.